 Classes - classes about searching, databases, citation management software and library resources.

-Covidence Account Request- request invite to join institutional account (more information)
+Covidence Account Request- request an invitation to join our institutional account

 Endnote - citation management software.